Tribe of slain Libya rebel commander protests at eastern oil port

-BENGHAZI, Libya (Reuters) - Libyan tribesmen staged a demonstration at the eastern oil port of Hariga on Thursday in protest against the appointment of a government minister, a leading member of the tribe said.
+BENGHAZI, Libya, Oct 18 (Reuters) - Libyan tribesmen staged a demonstration at the eastern oil port of Hariga on Thursday in protest against the appointment of a government minister, a leading member of the tribe said.

-It was not clear whether the action affected oil exports from the port, located in Tobruk near the Egyptian border.

 A spokesman for port operator AGOCO, part of state oil firm NOC, declined to comment.